Building Community for Conservation

 Cows and Cattails

-We have a variety of age-appropriate activities that can be specially tailored to support your students' in-class learning.
+Partnering with Friends of the Dunes, we have a variety of age-appropriate activities that can be specially tailored to support your students' in-class learning.
 This is a naturalist-led, inquiry-based field trip program with an optional pre-trip classroom introduction for any and all grade levels.
 All curricula are aligned with Science content standards for California Schools.
 Events are free though transportation is not included.
 Field trips are offered throughout the year, weather permitting.
 Contact us to schedule your next field trip!

 Marsh Biological Monitoring